8bitbuddhist/PixelMaestro/docs/cue.md

 **Note:** Don't call a Handler's `run` method directly, as this will bypass error checking and validation.

-### Running External Cues
 You can also run Cues by using `CueController::run(unsigned char* cue)` and passing the Cue as the parameter.
-This lets you pass in Cues from an external source such as a file or serial device.
+This lets you pass in Cues from external sources such as files or serial devices.
 You can also run a multiple Cues sequentially using `CueController::run(unsigned char* cues, unsigned char num_cues)`.

-For cases where you can only read parts of a Cue at a time (e.g. using `Serial.read()` on an Arduino), use `CueController::read(byte)`.
+For cases where you need to read in parts of a Cue at a time (e.g. using `Serial.read()` on an Arduino), use `CueController::read(byte)`.
 Each byte is loaded into the CueController's buffer until the Cue has loaded completely, then the Cue is automatically executed.
 The buffer then resets and repeats the process for the next incoming Cue.

 ```c++
 // Setup